-If the title “Cloud Computing” sounds complicated, then the book “2011: The year churches move to the cloud?” by Ben Sinclair is for you.
+If the title “Cloud Computing” sounds complicated, then the book “2011: The Year Churches Move into the Cloud?” by Ben Sinclair is for you.
 It’s a free E-book that explains the concept of Cloud Computing and how churches and non-profits can enjoy its vast array of benefits free of charge or at very affordable rates.
 Given below is a short excerpt from the book.

-- Explains how to migrate to cloud from common, already existing systems.
+- Explains how to migrate to the Cloud from common, existing Church IT Systems.

-- Possible disadvantages are revealed too – this makes it easy to plan ahead while watching out for technical pitfalls and dead ends.
+- Possible disadvantages are revealed to making it easy to plan ahead while watching out for technical pitfalls and dead ends.

 - Not a boring bulky read.
 Limited to 10 pages.
 Most of all it’s free for anyone to download and start reading.